ELHARAKA/MassPrivatekeysToWIF/README.md

 - Python 3

 ## How To Use:
-1) Download or clone this tool (git clone https://github.com/ELHARAKA/MassPrivatekeysToWIF.git) to your computer.
+1) Download or clone this tool (git clone https://github.com/ELHARAKA/MassPrivatekeysToWIF.git)

 2) Navigate to the tool folder.
    - For HEX to WIF conversion, create "hex_input.txt" and insert HEX-format keys.